Avoiding Productivity Drains

 Wondering how to avoid productivity drains?

-- Implement a Chat App- There are many instant messaging applications available for office chat.
-Here at Optimum, we use Slack- a platform installed on each team member’s computers for quick communication.
-This serves the purpose of eliminating long email chains.
+- Implement a Chat App- There are many instant messaging applications available for office chat that can eliminate long email chains.
 Instead, shoot a quick instant message to clarify a task or to ask a question.

 - Get the Most Out of Your Breaks- Encourage employees to go for walks during their breaks.
 Doing so can increase attitudes and the amount of exercise happening.
 This releases endorphins and rejuvenates employees.